Every Student is Unique

 Our schools and colleges are places where students are nurtured to grow, to belong and to be safe.

 Each child is unique and learns in a variety of ways and at different rates.
 As a system of schools, our commitment is to respecting and honouring the diversity of each individual as a fundamental principle of learning and teaching.

-> Meeting the needs of all students is the responsibility of the whole school community.
+Meeting the needs of all students is the responsibility of the whole school community.
 In some cases, children with additional learning needs or disabilities may require individualised programs and support.
-Through a focus on learning and wellbeing, Catholic Education Diocese of Parramatta provides a range of support and services to meet students’ individual needs.
+Through a focus on learning and wellbeing, Catholic Schools Parramatta Diocese provides a range of support and services to meet students’ individual needs.

-> Post school options program for students with additional needs
+Post school options program for students with additional needs

 Post School Options provides personalised intervention for students with additional learning needs.

 Opportunities include short pre-vocational courses for students in Year 9 and 10, work experience, mentoring, enterprise training, culturally specific supports and vocational education opportunities.
 Teachers and workplace trainers support students undertaking workplace learning tailored to the needs of the student.